top of page

 And survival decisions are not weaknesses.

-They are proof that you were trying to cope the best way you knew how.
+They are evidence that you were coping the best way you knew how.

 “Yes, I made that choice.”